docker/labs/nodejs/4_single_host_networking.md

   mongo-data:
 ```

+* The load balancer exposes port 8000 to the outside
+* The app container only exposes port 80 internally
+* Each service can communicate with each other though their name (using Docker Engine embedded DNS name server)

 ## Test our application

-* Run the new version of compose file
+Run the new version of our compose file
   * ```docker-compose up```
   * ```docker-compose scale app=3```

-* Test HTTP REST Api
+Let's just test the creation and retrieval of a message

 ```
 $ curl -XPOST http://192.168.99.100:8000/message?text=hola